mspnp/aks-baseline/github-workflow/README.md

 # GitHub Actions Workflow

-> Note: This is part of the Azure Kubernetes Service (AKS) Baseline Cluster reference implementation.
+> Note: This is part of the Azure Kubernetes Service (AKS) Baseline cluster reference implementation.
 For more information check out the [readme file in the root](../README.md).

 This cluster, as with any workload, should be managed via an automated deployment pipeline.
 In this reference implementation we provide a "getting started" GitHub Action workflow file that you can reference to build your own.